Dividend Discount Model

 - Example of Dividend Discount Model

 - Interpretation of Dividend Discount Model

-The major assumption under dividend discount model is that the growth rate of dividend is constant.
+The major assumption under the dividend discount model is that the growth rate of dividend is constant.

 Formula for Calculating Dividend Discount Model

-Formula for calculating value of stock through dividend discount model is:
+The formula for calculating the value of stock through the dividend discount model is: